For first time buyers, getting the right first acoustic guitar comes with memories that will last a lifetime.

 Evaluating the guitar for the first time:

-You might think that you need expert advice to evaluate the best guitar for you and to some extent that is true.
+You might think that you need expert advice to evaluate the perfect guitar for you and to some extent that is true.
 However, you do not need to be an expert to check the quality and workmanship of your chosen guitar.

 Logic will be your friend and the things you need to look for include: